rividall/repositorio_lynch/FUTURITY/HERBIE/herbieUI/v1/README.md

-V1has simple electronics and a simple iFace
+V1 has: - Simple electronics and a simple iFace

 - Analog Read - Shown in an arc
 - Digital Read DHT11 - Shown in 2 labels